VinceNolan999/ms1-nicola/README.md

 To deploy my project in github I took the following steps.

 - Login and Select the repository in github. ([ms1-nicola](https://github.com/VinceNolan999/ms1-nicola))
-- Click on the settigs button
+- Click on the settings button
 - locate the Github pages section.
 - select 'save' and then refresh or an auto refresh
-- Diplayed at top of Github pages - Your site is published at https://vincenolan999.github.io/ms1-nicola/
+- Displayed at top of Github pages - Your site is published at https://vincenolan999.github.io/ms1-nicola/

 To Deploy locally.
 - Login and Select the repository in github. [ms1-nicola](https://github.com/VinceNolan999/ms1-nicola)
-- goto 'code' and  'download zip'
+- go-to 'code' and  'download zip'
-- locate the ZIP file, unpack and deploy into your local enviroment.
+- locate the ZIP file, unpack and deploy into your local environment.

 Alternatively you can [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)